drobotik/eav/docs/eav.md

 ]
 $connection = Connection::get($config)
 ```
-Note use a [driver](https://www.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/configuration.html#driver) that suits your needs.
+Choose a [driver](https://www.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/configuration.html#driver) that best suits your requirements.
 ### Laravel connection
-Library uses Laravel Capsule for connections.
-Within Laravel application default connection will be used.
-For other cases, initialize a Capsule instance:
+The program currently utilizes Laravel models, which means it uses Laravel Capsule for database connections.
+By default, the program will use the default connection within a Laravel application.
+However, for other cases, you need to initialize a Capsule instance.
+For the CLI app, you can add the following code to the connections.php file:
 ```php
 $capsule = new Capsule;
 $capsule->addConnection([